Developing: 87 paratroopers blown into trees, 32 injured

 Camp Shelby, Miss (WJTV) – Camp Commander Colonel Bobby Ginn and Colonel Christopher Landers with the Spartan Brigade updated the media Thursday.

 The update follows an accident during a night jump that blew 87 paratroopers into the trees, injuring 32.
-Of those, 18 were taken to the hospital and four were hospitalized and two of those underwent surgery.
+Of those, 18 were taken to the hospital and four were hospitalized overnight.
+Two of those four underwent surgery.

 Operation Arctic Anvil has been in place for a number of years.
 The training exercise involves members of Alaska’s 4th Brigade Combat Team and is hosted by Camp Shelby prior to exercises at Ft.
 Polk in Lousiana.